mephi-ut/bypassmount/README.md

 utility.
 So the "bypassmount" may be useful for:
 * bypassing broken mountpoints (it doesn't do "stat()" and a lot of other garbage before the "umount2()");
-* bypassing mountpoints in one-line shell commands.
+* bypassing mountpoints in one-line shell scripts.

 2. Usage
 --------